barahilia/blog/_posts/2014-12-13-developaralysis-treatment.markdown

 and quickly learns that in most of them there are suites, tests and asserts and when the need arises, he comes to start up and tear down things.

+Both Alice and Bob now should start again with a new language or a new unit test library.
+How they perceive the change?
+Bob continues on the same pace with old proven techniques.
+Look up in Internet, copy from documentation.
+He feels sorry for all time spent previously and blames his bad luck on the change in course.
+To Alice a miracle happens.
+After short time making herself accustomed to new code samples she knows how to continue.
+And that she does at almost the same pace as it was before.
+Yes she still stops from time to time to debug a strange mystery.
+And behavior is not exactly the same.
+But... all the underlying concepts learnt previously work here too!